jamesheald/COIN/README.md

 # COIN

 The COIN (COntextual INference) model is a principled Bayesian model of learning a motor repertoire in which separate memories are stored for different contexts.
-The model is described in detail in a [bioRxiv](https://www.biorxiv.org/content/10.1101/2020.11.23.394320v1) paper.
+The model is described in detail in a bioRxiv paper [Contextual inference underlies the learning of sensorimotor repertoires](https://www.biorxiv.org/content/10.1101/2020.11.23.394320v1).

 ## Dependencies